tzarc/backup-s3/README.md

 backup-s3
 =========

-__backup-s3__ periodically backs up a database (postgres or mysql) and/or data folder(s) to Amazon S3.
+__backup-s3__ periodically backs up a postgres database and/or data folder(s) to Amazon S3.
 Backups can be restored with a single command.

 The typical use case is to back up an application (e.g. Wordpress) run with docker-compose.